 Plot and Pacing:

 The pacing of this 12-episode series is reminiscent of shows like Haibane Renmei (2002), with a relaxed beginning shifting to a more serious conclusion.
 In Sound of the Sky, since the platoon is stationed in the middle of nowhere, the members see little action, and their main job becomes building rapport with the locals.
-Thus, episodes 1-6 are leisurely paced (at slice-of-life levels), using the soldiers’ daily lives to explore the town and flesh out the characters’ backstories.
-Just before the viewer gets tired of the pacing, however, the series shifts to a more serious tone, first with Filicia’s traumatic past revealed, then with Rio’s family connections, and finally with the looming threat of war all but realized.
+Thus, Episodes 1-6 are leisurely paced (at slice-of-life levels), using the soldiers’ daily lives to explore the town and flesh out the characters’ backstories.
+Just before the viewer gets tired of the pacing, however, the series shifts to a more serious tone, first with Filicia’s traumatic past being revealed, then with Rio’s family connections also being revealed, and finally with the looming threat of war all but realized.
 Granted, some viewers may not enjoy the show’s mood shift.
 Those looking purely for slice-of-life comedy will not enjoy the drama of later episodes, while those looking for drama may feel that the slow pace of the early episodes make the drama feel rushed (check out, for example, this review).
 For me, however, this change of tone occurred at the perfect moment to stop me from growing bored of the pacing, and showed me that this series was willing to go beyond cute people doing cute things.
 It could even be argued that just as in Haibane Renmei, the relaxed beginning allowed the viewers to explore and become emotionally invested in the world and its characters, which is particularly important for the dramatic finish.
 In short, if you liked Haibane Renmei’s pacing, you’ll likely enjoy that of Sound of the Sky as well.

 The ending, however, garners conflicting opinions.
 A quick Google search of other reviews will show that some call it a satisfying close to the series, while others find it too contrived.
 While it does require some suspension of disbelief, I personally found it satisfying enough given the drama and tension leading up to it.